momo1986/awesome_robust_ml/README.md

 <a id='General_training'></a>
 ## General Defenses (training phase)
+* [](https://openreview.net/pdf?id=SkgVRiC9Km)(arxiv 2018) <br/> This paper suggests a method for defending against adversarial examples and out-of-distribution samples via projection onto the data manifold.
+The paper suggests a new method for detecting when hidden layers are off of the manifold, and uses auto encoders to map them back onto the manifold.

+* [Research on the relationship between prediction uncertainty and adversarial robustness (Chinese)](http://www.jos.org.cn/jos/article/abstract/6163)(Journal of Software 2022) <br/> This paper demonstrates the relationship between uncertainty and robustness.
+A counter-intuitive conclusion is delivered that the adversarial robustness is positive-correlated with uncertainty.
+If the information entropy of the model output is maximized while training the model, the classification surface of the model can be more balanced to enhance the adversarial robustness.

+* [PeerNets: Exploiting Peer Wisdom Against Adversarial Attacks](https://arxiv.org/abs/1806.00088)(ICLR 2019) <br/> This paper introduces Peer-Regularized networks (PeerNet) to perform non-local forward propagation.
+The novelty lies in alternating classical Euclidean convolutions with graph convolutions to harness information from a graph of peer samples.

 * [Distillation as a Defense to Adversarial Perturbations against Deep Neural Networks](https://arxiv.org/pdf/1511.04508.pdf)(SP 2016) <br/> This paper proposes a defense method based on knowledge distillation which is controversial on the adaptive attack.

 * [Stable Neural ODE with Lyapunov-Stable Equilibrium Points for Defending Against Adversarial Attacks](https://openreview.net/pdf?id=9CPc4EIr2t1) (NeurIPS 2021) <br/> This paper combines the stable conditions in control theory into neural ODE to induce locally stable models.